 Arthritis of the knee is often more severe in one part of the knee than another.
 When severe and with x-rays showing bone-on-bone, often a partial replacement can be performed.
-We use a MAKO robot which improves accuracy, uses a small incision, and can be performed as an outpatient.
+We use a MAKO robot that improves accuracy, uses a small incision, and can be performed as an outpatient.
 Our patients return to sports without limitations.

 Torn rotator cuffs can now be repaired under a regional block with arthroscopically place sutures and anchors.
 The repair when combined with our rehabilitation program often solves the night pain and weakness people present with.
 What is different about our program is the way the tissues are handled and secured permits improved biologic healing and early rehabilitation.
 Traditional repairs have been a very slow and often unpredictable process.

 When a shoulder dislocates the key supporting ligaments are torn.
 Accurate repair produces a stable shoulder.
 Rehab alone often leads to recurrent dislocation in our athletic population.
 SLAP injuries and biceps tendonitis can often be treated without surgery and respond well to rehabilitation and growth factor injections (PRP).

 We see acute sprains and long-term ankle injuries and arthritis.
 Our rehab team gets the acute sprains back with a great manual therapy, range of motion, and bracing program.
 If surgery is required we have modified an ankle ligament repair to work extremely well through a small incision without the need for additional grafts.

 Many of the ankle cartilage injuries can be grafted and repaired with our articular cartilage paste graft technique.
 OCD lesions of the ankle and arthritic spurs respond well to surgical treatment if a careful rehab program is started immediately.